Create and Open the Application

 object into the application and other objects become preconfigured for Web usage.

 Fill in the necessary information and confirm.
 The system now creates the preconfigured objects (these will be explained in the following chapter).
 Subsequently the system asks you whether you want to compile all panels - select Yes

 .
-The system then compiles all preconfigured panels and displays the compilation report – confirm OK
+The system then compiles all preconfigured panels and displays the compilation result – confirm OK

 By following the previous steps you have created an application, opened it and let the system create some basic preconfigured objects.
 The following chapters of this coursebook will teach you how to create the content of an application in order to achieve the desired functionality.
 Creating application content can be formally divided into three parts: